 While substantially reduced, success-biased social learning was also present in random environments (Fig. 4d).
-Thus, despite resources being distributed randomly, participants were still somewhat drawn to successful others, suggesting limitations to the degree of human adaptability and a lingering bias towards social learning.
-However, even though social information provided no benefits in random environments, it may still offer a computationally cheap tool for engaging in exploration11 (away from one's current location).
-Individual exploration is associated with cognitive costs and can be impaired by imposing memory load45 or time pressure46.
-Thus, social imitation may act as an "exploration device" at a reduced cognitive cost relative to individual exploration^{11,47,48}.
+Thus, despite resources being distributed randomly, participants were still somewhat drawn towards successful peers.
+One explanation is that success-biased copying is hard for people to unlearn (e.g., similar to imitation 53, 54), since it is beneficial in many settings.
+Alternatively, participants may have believed there to be structure in random environments, as is often the case when observing random events (e.g., the gambler's fallacy).
+Either way, these results suggest potential limitations to the degree of human adaptability and a lingering bias towards social learning.
+However, even though social information provided no benefits in random environments, it may still offer a computationally cheap tool for engaging in exploration (away from one's current location).
+Individual exploration is associated with cognitive costs and can be impaired by imposing memory load or time pressure.
+Thus, social imitation may act as an "exploration device" at a reduced cognitive cost relative to individual exploration.
+An extreme test could be to use anti-correlated environments to observe if success-biased social learning still persists in the most non-adaptive settings.
+Indeed, different environments could also yield greater evidence for critical social learning over conditional social learning, where costlier asocial learning may prioritize using social cues to adapt learning mechanisms.

-The asymmetry of social attention (amplified in smooth environments; Fig. 2f) may act as a safeguard against maladaptive herding^{12,49}, where instead of copiers copying other copiers, social learning is selectively directed towards individual learners (low out-degree) and is predictive of successful individuals at long timescales in the future (Fig. 2i).
-In our study, successful foraging outcomes were made salient by a visual cue (i.e., splash), although people can also deploy metacognitive strategies to infer latent performance or skill from overt behavior^{5,14}, providing additional mechanisms for guiding selective social learning.
-Future work can explore the extent to which these mechanisms (together with our ability to discount correlated social information50) may offer a degree of natural protection against the spread of misinformation51 and the formation of echo chambers through homophilic social transmission52.
+The asymmetry of social attention (amplified in smooth environments; Fig. 2g) may act as a safeguard against maladaptive herding, where instead of copiers copying other copiers, social learning is selectively directed towards individual learners (low out-degree) and is selectively directed towards successful individuals (Fig. 2k).
+In our study, successful foraging outcomes were made salient by a visual cue (i.e., splash), although people can also deploy metacognitive strategies to infer latent performance or skill from overt behavior, providing additional mechanisms for guiding selective social learning.
+Future work can explore the extent to which these mechanisms (together with our ability to discount correlated social information) may offer a degree of natural protection against the spread of misinformation and the formation of echo chambers through homophilic social transmission.

-Future work may consider using a non-depleting reward environment, where collective coordination can yield additive benefits to individual search^{5,53}.
-Indeed, a better understanding of our ability to cumulatively innovate upon previous solutions over long multi-generational timescales has been a powerful motivating force in social learning research^{2,27,54}.
+Future work may consider using a non-depleting reward environment, where collective coordination can yield additive benefits to individual search5,63-65.
+Indeed, a better understanding of our ability to cumulatively innovate upon previous solutions over long multi-generational timescales has been a powerful motivating force in social learning research.
 Here, we have focused on understanding the temporal dynamics of social learning over short timescales, which produced novel insights into the cognitive mechanisms supporting flexible and adaptive social learning.
 However, a more complete understanding requires connecting social learning mechanisms observed at short timescales to adaptive outcomes over long, cultural timescales.
-Our work provides the foundations for this endeavor, by providing new perspectives about the cognitive mechanisms that make people such powerful social learners in dynamic and more realistic contexts.
+Our work provides the foundations for this endeavor, by providing insights into the cognitive mechanisms that make people such powerful social learners in dynamic and more realistic contexts.